oliverj95/Oliver-J-NC-News/README.md

 ## This is an informative guide on how to navigate the API

 1. Link to the live API: https://oliver-j-nc-news.herokuapp.com/api
-  - This allows you to access a list of endpoints, queries, and looks like the below.
+  - This allows you to access a list of endpoints and queries.

-  e.g.

 ## To clone this repo
   Please fork or clone the direct link to your machine